 The Winter has come to Ottawa, with frigid temperatures, that remind us that the concept of Global Warming is a bit of a misnomer, but climate change might be nice (a little warmer in January please).
 When your wheels freeze squared you know it is a cold day in Canada.

 Thanks to a glut of oil on the market, gas prices continue to plummet to 20th Century levels.
-Here in Ottawa we have seen 88.6 cents per litre gasoline and there are rumors of even deeper price cuts coming very soon.
+Here in Ottawa, we have seen 88.6 cents per litre gasoline and there are rumours of even deeper price cuts coming very soon.
 This is not very good news for the Canadian economy, with many layoffs in the Oil Patches, and Oil related businesses.
 What is causing this?
 I really don’t know, but it is causing troubles for countries like Russia and Venezuela, I wonder if someone is trying to make this happen?
 Interesting political intrigue if that is the case.

 Normally I wouldn’t write about the horrific events in Paris, but seeing as I am a member of the media (note the small m) I am appalled by the events.
 Je suis Charlie, has become the battle cry for those in France, and I am glad to see the outpouring from the Political Satirists around the world.
 When 12 people are murdered in this fashion, for the reasons put forward, it is simply an abomination.